hindu-comm/weblogs/manasataramgini/2004/04/2004-04-06_war-in-the-konkan.md

 controlled Goa.
 The Hindu chiefs realized that controlling the Konkan was important to prevent the Moslem tyrants of Bijapur from gaining supplies from Arabia and the Turkic world via the sea route.
-Most importantly, the good warhorse that was scarce in the Deccan and artillery, which held the key in the struggle with Vijayanagara could be alternatively obtained by the sea route.
+Most importantly, the good warhorse thatwas scarce in the Deccan and artillery, which held the key in the struggle with Vijayanagara could be alternatively obtained by the sea route.
 The chiefs of Samgameshvar and Vishalgad held this frontier for the Hindus.
 They attacked the Turkish